skip navigation

 Then, Jamal went to a flea market and found a wonderful old wood desk with a chair.
 He refinished them and replaced the hardware.
 Then, he made a seat cushion for the chair and tied it on securely.
 He stood back and looked contentedly.
 Jamal found the floor empty in appearance.
 It needed something like a rug.
 He made a deal with the storekeeper next door.
 He agreed to do his accounting for a year in exchange for a rug.
 Jamal laid the rug flatly and admired its colors.
 Finally, Jamal washed the windows cleanly and hung up his sign proudly.
 He was ready for business.
 When the first customers arrived, Jamal pulled the door open and welcomed them warmly.
 He worked hard and managed his business good.

-garage sale(n.) – a small one or two day sale of low-priced, used household items
+garage sale (NP) – a small one or two day sale of low-priced, used household items that are displayed in someone's yard or garage

-Edit for errors
+Edit for Errors

 1. Edit the sentence(s) in the text box.